stackrox/helm-operator/README.md

-For creating a [Level II+](https://sdk.operatorframework.io/docs/advanced-topics/operator-capabilities/operator-capabilities/) operator that reuses an already existing Helm chart, we need a [hybrid](https://github.com/operator-framework/operator-sdk/issues/670) between the Go and Helm operator types is.
+For creating a [Level II+](https://sdk.operatorframework.io/docs/advanced-topics/operator-capabilities/operator-capabilities/) operator that reuses an already existing Helm chart, we need a [hybrid](https://github.com/operator-framework/operator-sdk/issues/670) between the Go and Helm operator types.

 The hybrid approach allows adding customizations to the Helm operator, such as:
 - value mapping based on cluster state, or